 Conventional reporting has always been difficult and time-consuming: you need to export data from multiple sources to combine it in Excel in order to create a presentation for your management.
 Nowadays a free tool, called Google Data Studio helps you solve this problem: creating reports there is as easy as a pie and you can use Supermetrics connectors to pull data from any source you want to instantly create shareable and interactive dashboards.

-Make sure you try out Google Data Studio magic and stay tuned for Supermetrics Data Studio Template Gallery 😉
+Make sure you try out Google Data Studio magic and check out Supermetrics for Data Studio template gallery.

 About the author.